Hanzecode/2022_2021_analysis/README.md

 ---

-## 🧑‍💻 How to Extend This Project

-You may extend or reuse this project by:

-- adding more UKHLS waves for multi-year trends
-- performing longitudinal or panel regression analysis
-- building data visualizations or dashboards
-- expanding demographic breakdowns
-- applying machine learning for prediction or clustering

----

 ## 📚 Acknowledgments
 - Data source: **Understanding Society – UK Household Longitudinal Study (UKHLS)**
 - Methodological practices follow standard guidelines for transparent academic data workflows.